All Episodes

 How does she know that the shoppers set aside worries about higher gas prices and a slumping housing market?

-Gas prices are high out there, and the subprime market's collapsing.
+Gas prices are high out there and the subprime market's collapsing.

 But Mabel, I think we ought to put all that aside and head to the mall.

-They're gonna go to the mall all along.
+We're going to go to the mall all along.

-They were gonna go shopping all along.
+They were going to go shopping all along.

 Why?

-It's Christmas!
+It's Christmas.

 But funny thing happened.